SGSE18/book/docs/cloud/README.md

 #### Everything as a Service (XaaS)

 Nachdem die vorangehend beschriebenen Servicemodelle immer weiter an Bekanntheit und Beliebtheit gewannen, kamen weitere Technologien die mittels Cloud Computing _"as a Service"_ angeboten wurden.
-All diese verschiedenen Modelle und Technologien werden unter _"Everything as a Service"_ oder kurz _"XaaS"_ zusammen gefasst.
+All diese verschiedenen Modelle und Technologien werden unter _"Everything as a Service"_ (XaaS) zusammen gefasst.
 Heutzutage werden die verschiedensten Anwendungen und Technologien über die Cloud als Service bereitgestellt wie beispielsweise:

-- Internet of Things as a Service (IoTaaS)
+- Internet of Things (IoT) as a Service (IoTaaS)
 - Database as a Service (DbaaS)
 - Blockchain as a Service (BaaS)
 - Games as a Service (GaaS)